0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/topup-heimdall-fee.md

     ![Figure: Connect wallet etherscan](../../../img/pos/connect-wallet-etherscan.png)

 4. Scroll down to the `topUpForFee` method (#26 in the list) and select it.
-You will see something like the below screenshot.
+You will then see a display similar to the screenshot below..

     ![Figure: Topup Heimdall fee](../../../img/pos/topup-heimdall-fee.png)